21 Chemo Side Effects Everyone Should Know About

 17. Loss/Change in Taste/Smell

-Tip: Avoid smells that turn your stomach to prevent nausea and vomiting.
-Be prepared to be disappointed in some food’s taste while exploring possible new favored likes after chemotherapy has finished.
+- Avoid smells that turn your stomach to prevent nausea and vomiting.
+Be prepared to be disappointed in some food’s taste while exploring possible new favored likes after treatments have finished.
 You'll be surprised!

 Yes, this is true.
-Patients that are given chemo weekly or even bi-monthly are given these pre-chemo meds more often than others with different time treatments.
-Those patients that need anxiety meds to help their chemo journey are likely to have some dependence as well.
+Patients that are getting weekly or even bi-monthly treatments are given pre-chemo meds more often than others with different time treatments.
+Some patients that need anxiety meds to help their sickness at bay within their journey are possible to have some dependency as well.
 This becomes a vicious cycle even without the patient knowing!

 19. Chemo Brain